lumpenspace/palinor/README.md

 ## Features

-`palinor` is a command line interface for the Pngr application.
+`palinor` is a command line interface for the palinor application.

 ### Dataset Generation for Training Control Vectors

-Pngr allows users to generate datasets tailored for training control vectors.
+palinor allows users to generate datasets tailored for training control vectors.
 This process involves creating personality prompts based on specified adjectives, which are then used to train models to understand and generate text that aligns with these personality traits.

 **How to Use:**